 - cooking spray or oil

 - Preheat and prep.
-Gather the ingredients to make the frittata.
-Preheat the oven to 400 degrees F. (When prepping the asparagus, remove the tough ends.
+Preheat the oven to 400 degrees F. When prepping the asparagus, remove the tough ends.
 Then slice them about 1 inch long, up to the floret of the asparagus.
-Cut the floret lengthwise to create pretty pieces to place on top of the frittata right before baking.)
+Cut the floret lengthwise to create pretty pieces to place on top of the frittata right before baking.